cognifog-eu/iot-edge-gw/README.md

 journalctl | grep wifi
 ```

-Although the AP should be started when the Raspberry Pi powers up (`autoconnect true` was used in the aforementioned configuration), you can alwayus turn up/down the AP with the following commands:

-Turn up AP: `sudo nmcli con up hotspot`

-Turn down AP: `sudo nmcli con down hotspot`

 (Further information on the **A.2.
-Optional: Configuring a Raspberry Pi as a WiFi Access Point** step can be found in the following link: https://raspberrytips.com/access-point-setup-raspberry-pi/)
+Optional: Configuring a Raspberry Pi as a WiFi Access Point** step can be found in the following links: https://raspberrytips.com/access-point-setup-raspberry-pi/ and https://www.baeldung.com/linux/nmcli-wap-sharing-internet)

 ## B. K3S installation
 The first thing to do is to update and upgrade your Raspberry: